 3. Have a Goal in Mind

-When you send a LinkedIn invitation to someone, what is your goal?
+When you send LinkedIn invitations to people, what is your goal?
 I find it refreshing when someone clearly states why she reached out.
-I always try to follow this rule when I send invitations.
+I always try to follow this rule when I send LinkedIn invitations.
 Is this someone I feel I can help his business or career through some form of collaboration?
 Is this someone I just met and would like to get to know better?

 4. Stick to Your Rules